 Ninth Circuit: As the Ninth Circuit held in Sandoval-Lua v.
 Gonzales, if the record of conviction does not establish that a noncitizen's conviction "necessarily was for all of the elements constituting an aggravated felony," then the noncitizen's conviction "cannot amount to the generic offense, and [he] has carried his burden."
-499 F.3d at 1131; see also Young, 634 F.3d at 1023; Rosas-Castaneda, 655 F.3d at 886 (reaffirming the Sandoval-Lua conclusion).
-Absent any evidence proving that Mr. X's conviction was necessarily for all of the elements of an aggravated felony, Mr. X has sustained his burden of establishing eligibility by showing that he was not convicted of an aggravated felony.
+499 F.3d at 1131; see also Young,

-15 Contrary to the courts' understanding in Salem, 647 F.3d at 120, and Garcia, 584 F.3d at 1289, criminal records that fail to conclusively demonstrate an aggravated felony conviction are not "ambiguous."
+19 Contrary to the courts' understanding in Salem, 647 F.3d at 120, and Garcia, 584 F.3d at 1289, criminal records that fail to conclusively demonstrate an aggravated felony conviction are not "ambiguous."
 Such records simply fail to demonstrate that an aggravated felony exists; there is no ambiguity.